coq/coq/doc/sphinx/language/core/primitive.rst

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
-Nonetheless, the :g:`ExtrOCamlFloats` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Float64` module from the `coq-primitive` library.
+Nonetheless, the :g:`ExtrOCamlFloats` module can be used when extracting to OCaml: it maps the Coq primitives to types and functions of the :g:`Float64` module from the `coq-runtime-types` library.

 Literal values (of type :g:`Float64.t`) are extracted to literal OCaml values (of type :g:`float`) written in hexadecimal notation and